 As with everything in Android, if only there was an app to do that.
 To view the saved Wifi password with the tap of a button, wouldn’t it be nice?
 Guess what, there is an app for that and yes, it is nice!
 Although, before getting your hopes high, I should tell you that this app requires root to work.
 One more awesome reason to root your Android device.

-WiFi Password Viewer for Android:
+WiFi Password for Android

 As the name says, this app lets you view your saved Wireless network passwords.
 You don’t have to be connected to the network to view the passwords.
 Whenever you save a wifi password in your device, it is saved in a file named ‘wpa_supplicant.conf’.
 This is a system file and you need Super User Access (just a fancy name for ‘root’) to even view this file.
 That is why the app needs root to work.
 This app opens and reads this system file and neatly displays the wifi network name and passwords in a beautiful material design interface.

-Download WiFi Password Viewer:
+Download WiFi Password (Root)

 Click below to read the reviews and download the app from Google Play Store: